 reproduction.
 Imagine a show where people

-are comparing subtle differences and great qualities in grey scale
+are enjoying noting subtle differences and great qualities in grey

 rendering, deep blacks and pure whites.